Surkh Kotal: The ancient name of the site

 The current, well-established name for the site was given to it by the French team of archaeologists headed by M. Schlumberger that originally surveyed the remains.
 This is not its ancient name, but is instead the modern name for the hills upon which it sits.

-An ancient name for the site has been put forward by W. B. Henning and J. D. M. Derrett based on a word in fragments of text found in situ that reads "ΒΑΓΟΛΑΓΓΟ" - "BAGOLANGO" - which would fit with the current name for the nearby city and its region, Baghlan.
-Though the script of the text is Greek, the language is unknown, so it is not known with certainty whether this word is in fact the name of the site or merely another word for something else.
-They propose that this language is likely to be the local Iranian dialect, and compare the word with the Old Iranian baga-danaka, meaning "temple/sanctuary".
+An ancient name for the site has been put forward by W. B. Henning and J. D. M. Derrett based on a word in fragments of text found in situ that reads ΒΑΓΟΛΑΓΓΟ “bagolaggo", which resembles the current name of a nearby city and region, Baghlan.
+Though the script of the text is based on Greek, the language concerned is unknown, so it is unclear whether the word is the name of the site or a word for something else.
+Henning and Derrett propose that this language is likely to be the local Iranian dialect, and compare the word with the Old Iranian baga-danaka, meaning "temple/sanctuary".

+Another possibility as to the ancient name of the site is Varnu - of or related to Varena, the kingdom where the Iranian mythical king Fereydun from the Pishdadian dynasty, is from.
+This mythical city has been described as having four corners (just like the rockbed site here) and its presumed location fits with where Surkh Kotal is located, particularly with how it is perched above a plateau.
+Furthermore, this position/location is also similar to that of the high rock, to which the inhabitants of the city of Bazira (in present day, the nearby Barikot in Pakistan) fled in the wake of Alexander the Great's assault on their city during his crusades in the eastern Iran.
+Indeed, the ancient Greek historian Arrian mentions that the citizens of Bazira fled their fortified city and retreated to a highland rock in the region.
+Alexander besieged the city from the south, so their northwestern retreat into the mountains and the convenient location of Varnu across the Bactrian plain makes sense.
+This site can also potentially be linked to the ancient city of Aornos, which is the highland rockbed where Bessus took refuge during his flight from Alexander the Great in the later Sogdian and Bactrain (Bactria is the area with capital city of Balkh, near which Surkh Kotal is located) and regional rebellions.
+However, there are several hypotheses as to where exactly in the region this ancient city is actually located.